lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/tools.md

 ```
 You should type `yes` and press enter.

-When you're prompted to enter your password. nothing will show up, but you are
+When you're prompted to enter your password, nothing will show up, but you are
 typing!

 Note that if you have three unsuccessful login attempts, you will be blocked